 Oaxaca, Oaxaca.
 It was so delightful to visit this place and then write all about what I experienced.
-Sometimes, I ran out of words to describe the emotions, flavors and textures I encountered during my short trip.
+Sometimes, I ran out of words to describe the emotions, flavors, and textures I encountered during my short trip.
+Because of that, I have decided to share some of the things I learned while visiting this awesome Mexican state.

 Here are 15 interesting facts in order to wrap up my coverage of this city and state: